Menu

 Situation 1: Uganda

-Uganda referred this situation to the Court in 2003, and an investigation was opened in 2004.
+Uganda referred this situation to the Court in 2003, and an investigation was opened in 2004, with allegations including war crimes and crimes against humanity.
 Arrest warrants have been issued for Joseph Kony and other top members of the LRA, who remain at large.
+The first case to go to trial in this situation was The Prosecutor v Dominic Ongwen.

 Situation 2: Democratic Republic of the Congo (DRC)